 Another systemic disease associated with periodontal disease is diabetes.
 The inflammation response is similar in diabetes and periodontal disease; both cause poor healing and increased susceptibility to infections.
 Obesity and type 2 diabetes are also associated with insulin resistance, high blood pressure and hardening of the arteries.

 Chronic inflammation has been declared part of the insulin resistance syndrome and can make metabolic disorders like diabetes grow worse.

-Inflammation is even a factor is Alzheimer’s disease and there are links between the incidence of periodontal disease and people with Alzheimer’s.
+Inflammation is even a factor in Alzheimer’s disease and there are links between the incidence of periodontal disease and people with Alzheimer’s.
 That’s because infection in your body can affect your central nervous system.

 Periodontal disease is linked to rheumatoid arthritis and arthritic conditions.
 People with rheumatoid arthritis are more likely to have periodontal disease or a complete loss of their teeth.

-And that’s why I and my team at Evolve Dental Healing always take gum disease seriously and so should you when you see signs of swollen, red or bleeding gums because chronic periodontal disease can turn into a much more serious problems that can destroy your health, quality of life and shorten your lifespan.
+And that’s why I and my team at Evolve Dental Healing always take gum disease seriously and so should you when you see signs of swollen, red or bleeding gums because chronic periodontal disease can turn into much more serious problems that can destroy your health, quality of life and shorten your lifespan.

 The good news is that periodontal disease can be treated.
-The goal is to reduce your gum inflammation, support your gums to heal, reduce the amount of harmful bacteria in your mouth, bring down your C-reactive protein levels, and hence improve your overall health.
+The goal is to reduce your gum inflammation, support your gums to heal, reduce the number of harmful bacteria in your mouth, bring down your C-reactive protein levels, and hence improve your overall health.